MacsiDigital/laravel-api-client/README.md

    ]
 ```

-To achieve this we can use Mutators
+To achieve this we can use Mutators on the persistModel

 ```php
     protected $persistAttributes = [